GSchoning/DSIpy/README.md

 When we observe real field data ($d_{obs}$), we solve for the optimal latent vector $x_{post}$ that minimizes the mismatch between the surrogate output ($\mu_d + M_d x$) and the field data.
 Because $x$ controls both $d$ and $h$, determining $x_{post}$ automatically determines the posterior prediction $h_{post}$.

-### Why use DSIpy?
+### Why use DSI?

-* **Speed:** Once the ensemble is generated, DSI inversion takes fractions of a second
+* **Speed:** Once the ensemble is generated, DSI inversion takes seconds, whereas traditional history matching might take weeks.

-* **Uncertainty:** The workflow preserves the variability of the prior.
-It doesn't collapse the solution to a single "best fit," but provides a posterior probability distribution
+* **Uncertainty:** DSI naturally preserves the geologic variability of the prior.
+It doesn't collapse the solution to a single "best fit," but provides a posterior probability distribution (P10, P50, P90).

-* **Non-Linearity:** By using methods like the **Iterative Ensemble Smoother (ES-MDA)** pared with posterior refinement, DSI can handle mild non-linearities in the data-prediction relationship. i
+* **Non-Linearity:** By using methods like the **Iterative Ensemble Smoother (ES-MDA)**, DSI can handle mild non-linearities in the data-prediction relationship.

 ## 🔬 References

+If you use DSIpy in your research, please consider citing the following foundational works on which this module is built:

 * **DSI Implementation & Methodology:**
   Delottier, H., Schilling, O. S., & Brunner, P. (2023).
 DSI v1.0: a data-space inversion tool for computationally efficient uncertainty quantification and calibration of groundwater models. *Geoscientific Model Development*, 16(14), 4213–4228. [https://gmd.copernicus.org/articles/16/4213/2023/](https://gmd.copernicus.org/articles/16/4213/2023/)

 * **Data Space Inversion (Foundational Theory):**
   Satija, A., & Caers, J. (2015).
-Direct forecasting of reservoir performance using production data without history matching. *Computational Geosciences*, 19(5), 931-951. [https://doi.org/10.1007/s10596-015-9507-z](https://doi.org/10.1007/s10596-015-9507-z)
+Direct forecasting of reservoir performance using production data without history matching. *Computational Geosciences*, 19(5), 931-951. [https://link.springer.com/article/10.1007/s10596-015-9507-z](https://link.springer.com/article/10.1007/s10596-015-9507-z)

 * **Bayesian Evidential Learning (BEL):**
   Scheidt, C., Li, L., & Caers, J. (2018). *Quantifying Uncertainty in Subsurface Systems*.
-Cambridge University Press. [https://doi.org/10.1017/9781108539661](https://doi.org/10.1017/9781108539661)
+AGU/Wiley. [https://agupubs.onlinelibrary.wiley.com/doi/book/10.1002/9781119325888](https://agupubs.onlinelibrary.wiley.com/doi/book/10.1002/9781119325888)

 * **ES-MDA (Algorithm used for IES):**
   Emerick, A. A., & Reynolds, A. C. (2013).
 Ensemble smoother with multiple data assimilation. *Computers & Geosciences*, 55, 3-15. [https://doi.org/10.1016/j.cageo.2012.03.011](https://doi.org/10.1016/j.cageo.2012.03.011)

 * **Bias Correction (Quantile Mapping):**
   Wood, A. W., Leung, L. R., Sridhar, V., & Lettenmaier, D. P. (2004).
-Hydrologic implications of dynamical and statistical approaches to downscaling climate model outputs. *Climatic Change*, 62(1), 189-216. [https://doi.org/10.1023/B:CLIM.0000013685.99609.9e](https://doi.org/10.1023/B:CLIM.0000013685.99609.9e)
+Hydrologic implications of dynamical and statistical approaches to downscaling climate model outputs. *Climatic Change*, 62(1), 189-216. [https://link.springer.com/article/10.1023/B:CLIM.0000013685.99609.9e](https://link.springer.com/article/10.1023/B:CLIM.0000013685.99609.9e)

 * **Randomized Maximum Likelihood (RML):**
   Oliver, D. S., He, N., & Reynolds, A. C. (1996).
-Conditioning permeability fields to pressure data. *ECMOR V*, 1-11.
+Conditioning permeability fields to pressure data. *ECMOR V*, 1-11. [https://doi.org/10.3997/2214-4609.201406894](https://doi.org/10.3997/2214-4609.201406894)

 ## 🌟 Acknowledgements

 This work is inspired by the pioneering contributions of **John Doherty** (Watermark Numerical Computing) to the field of groundwater uncertainty quantification.
 As the author of the **PEST** suite, his philosophy on embracing non-uniqueness and his specific guidance on handling structural error in surrogate models were the direct inspiration for the **Posterior Refinement** workflows implemented in this module.